srydin/zip-lookup/README.md

 ### Example Form

-Host and navigate to `/example/index.php`
+To see an example form in action, setup a webhost with this repo and navigate to the location of the included file: `/example/index.php`

-Screenshot:
+### Screenshot

 ![Example Form](/screenshot-form.png?raw=true "Example Form")

 ### Limitations